-- In early April a shortlist is announced of five finalists in each category and a final ballot is sent to members of the Worldcon that year.
+- In early April a shortlist is announced of six finalists in each category and a final ballot is sent to members of the Worldcon that year.

 - The members of the current Worldcon cast a final ballot, with balloting ending around sometime in July (it depends on exactly when Worldcon is that year.)
 The ballot is a preferential ballot which allows the voters to rank all nominees.